How Expletive Pronouns Can Leave Your Reader Behind

 Also preferred: The guidelines include four main principles.
 (6 words)

-How can you spot running starts?
+How can you spot expletive pronouns?